Temptation of Wife (South Korean TV series): Plot summary

 The real So-hee appears, having suffered from serious depression.
 She gets mad at Eun-jae because Gun-woo has fallen in love with her and they had planned a wedding where So-hee later crashes.
 One day, when Eun-jae goes to work and everyone praises her for her make-up artist skills, So-hee tells all the workers that she was the real daughter of Lady Min and she proclaims herself the owner of Min Beauty Shop.
 Ae-ri sees this and asks So-hee to cooperate with her to ruin Eun-jae's life.
-At first, this works out.
-Later, when Ae-ri becomes the reason for Gun-woo to divorce So-hee, their collaboration ends.
-Lady Min persuades Gun-woo to marry So-hee because he thinks her depression would get better and Soo Hee won't ruin Eun-jae's life.
-So-hee does the complete opposite.
+First, they stole the 1 billion won which Eun-jae had borrowed from Lady Min to redeem Mi-in's title deed, which So-hee keeps for her own, causing Eun-jae to fail to redeem Mi-in's title deed when the unlicensed moneylenders feigned ignorance about their encounter with Eun-jae.
+Jang-jae confronted the unlicensed moneylenders who admitted that they handed Mi-in's title deed to Ae-ri.
+Jang-jae was furious, but Ae-ri pleaded with Kang-jae by falsely claiming Nino is his son and not Gyo-bin's in order that he would not hand her over to the police.